sangmichaelxie/doremi/README.md

 Note that there are a few differences between this repo and the paper, which was developed at Google, namely:
 - PyTorch vs JAX
 - Subtle differences in model architecture
 - Tokenizers used (256k vocab size used in paper, while standard open source tokenizers are around 50k vocab size).
-This can siginificantly affect the data mixtures as calculated by token count.
+This can significantly affect the data mixtures as calculated by token count.
 You should run DoReMi within your own specific training setup for the best results.

 ## Sample run results